 - Finally, we ask that you accept our terms and conditions agreeing that KickstartGo will act as your Representative Organisation / Intermediary gateway

 As soon as you have completed the online application, it will be processed and included in the current open batch of roles pending submission to the DWP.

 Once your application has been submitted at KickstartGo, you will receive an email containing information on providing additional job information.
 This is needed so that when we receive the approval notification from the DWP, we are able to get your job description(s) published to the Universal Credit system where work coaches at job centres will match suitable candidates and refer them to apply.

 In order to stand out, we highly recommend that you spend a bit of time writing the job description.
-Please see our guide on how to write the right job description which will help yours stand out from the crowd.
+Please see our guide on how to write the right job description which will improve your chances of hiring the right candidate.

 Once your job postings are submitted, the job descriptions are used by work coaches at Jobcentre Plus to match suitable candidates.
 This is why it is important to write the right job description that helps you stand out.

 Some guidance we have received from the DWP when writing your job description:

 - Make sure that the job description is as simple and accurate as possible

 - Add a few examples of what the role entails in the job summary

 - Think about what qualification criteria you put on the candidate, so that your job can reach as many candidates as possible, ideally you should be looking for someone who is eager to learn and with maybe a few desirable qualifications/experience.